florencejt/fusilli/docs/auto_examples/plot_two_models_traintest.rst

 2. *Create a dictionary to store the trained model*: We're using the name of the model as the key.
 It may seem overkill to make a dictionary just to store one model, but we also use this when we do k-fold training to store the trained models from the different folds.
 3. *Initialise the model with dummy data*: This is so we can find out whether there are extra instructions for creating the datamodule (such as a method for creating a graph datamodule).
 4. *Print the attributes of the model*: To check it's been initialised correctly.
-5. *Create the datamodule*: This is done with the :func:`~fusionlibrary.data.get_data_module` function.
+5. *Create the datamodule*: This is done with the :func:`~fusilli.data.get_data_module` function.
 This function takes the initialised model and the parameters as inputs.
 It returns the datamodule.
-6. *Train and test the model*: This is done with the :func:`~fusionlibrary.train.train_and_save_models` function.
+6. *Train and test the model*: This is done with the :func:`~fusilli.train.train_and_save_models` function.
 This function takes the trained_models_dict, the datamodule, the parameters, the fusion model, and the initialised model as inputs.
 It returns the trained_models_dict with the trained model added to it.
 7. *Add the trained model to the ``all_trained_models`` dictionary*: This is so we can compare the results of the two models later.

 ..
 GENERATED FROM PYTHON SOURCE LINES 120-143